Fairfax’s 2012 predictions

 Disagree.
 I think they might poll better in an individual poll, but prob not on the average of the polls.

-10. John Key will sign a free deal with Russia, but not before the Apec meeting at Vladivostok.
+10. John Key will sign a free trade deal with Russia, but not before the Apec meeting at Vladivostok.

 Agree.